nokia/danm/deployment-guide.md

 buildah bud -t svcwatcher:latest integration/docker/svcwatcher
 buildah bud -t webhook:latest integration/docker/webhook
 ```
-builds the respective containers.
-Afterwards these containers can be directly integrated into a running Kubernetes cluster!
+This builds the respective containers.
+Afterwards, these containers can be directly integrated into a running Kubernetes cluster!
 ## Deployment
 The method of deploying the whole DANM suite into a Kubernetes cluster is the following.

 **1A.
 Extend the Kubernetes API with the DanmNet and DanmEp CRD objects for a simplified network management experience by executing the following command from the project's root directory:**
 ```
 kubectl create -f integration/crds/lightweight